Featured within the Which? Report on Gap Insurance.

-Effectively our Total Loss Gap policy brings the elements of Finance Gap, Return to Invoice Gap and Vehicle Replacement Gap together, and provides you with the best outcome in the event of a claim.
+Effectively our Total Loss Gap combined cover brings the elements of Finance Gap, Return to Invoice Gap and Vehicle Replacement Gap together, and provides you with the best outcome in the event of a claim.
 No more guessing which type of Gap to take, no more having to estimate what claim limit cover you need.
 One policy, no claim limit, best outcome for you.

 Still Confused? lets give you an example

 In 2016 you buy a brand new Ford Focus Titanium spec, for £18,000

 In 2019 the Focus is stolen, and deemed a 'total loss by your motor insurer.
 Your motor insurer offer you £8,000 in settlement.

 With Total Loss Gap we will take you from the motor insurers settlement and look at three things